-Why do we add rice to Kuthiravali Idli Dosa Batter?
+Why do we add rice to Kuthiravali Idli Dosa?

-Coming to adding parboiled Ponni rice ( Idli rice) to our millet batter, we do this because parboiled Ponni rice or puzhungal arisi gives that softness to our idli and helps in improving our dosa texture.
+We do this because parboiled Ponni rice (Ukda Chawal) or Puzhungal Arisi gives that softness to our idli and helps in improving our dosa texture.

 If you are living in a tropical place or a place where the weather is hot, then grind your batter and allow it to ferment during the night time when it will be cooler.
 This way, your batter will not become too sour while it ferments.

 So depending upon the weather of your place , this s how you should be going about your Millet Idli dosa batter process: